sryongkh/sirie-verse/README.md

-# Sirie Verse eCommerce Platform
+# SirieVerse eCommerce Platform
-Sirie Verse is a eCommerce platform built to provide a shopping for customers and management tools for sellers and administrators.
+SirieVerse is a eCommerce platform built to provide a shopping for customers and management tools for sellers and administrators.
 It features an intuitive user interface, AI-powered customer support, product and order management, secure payment integrations, and dashboards for sellers and admins. for practice full-stack development by Sirinya

 ## Key Features: